 The artist approaches process and media experimentally.
 She strives to achieve pieces that are succinct and free from gratuitous mark-making.
 In spite of their visual restraint, very human emotions and experiences – humour, regret, melancholy, nostalgia, loss and grief – are confronted explicitly, or through allusion or metaphor.

-Nicole gained her BA at the Ruskin School of Drawing and Fine Art, University of Oxford, and an MA Printmaking at the Royal College of Art.
-She has exhibited extensively throughout her career.
-Her artworks are held in private collections internationally and in public collections at MACBA (Catalonia/Spain); MoMA and Lafayette College (USA); University of Oxford, Ruskin School of Art, Victoria and Albert Museum, Manchester Metropolitan University, Essex County Council, Chelsea College of Arts Library and the Poetry Library (UK).
-The artist’s work has been featured in a wide range of publications including Creative Review, Art Monthly, Printmaking Today, Independent, Guardian Weekend, Telegraph Magazine, Time Out, Elle, Elle Decoration, Esquire, Sunday Express, Garageland and Attitude.
+Nicole gained her BA at the Ruskin School of Drawing and Fine Art, University of Oxford, and MA Print at the Royal College of Art.
+She has shown extensively throughout her career.
+Recent exhibitions include A Pollock’s Gallimaufry, London UK (co-curator and participant, 2019); ACE-funded Lighting Up Time, Newcastle UK (solo, 2019); The Contemporary Print, Texas USA (2018).
+In 2020, MOCA London WE hosts Nicole’s solo presentation lapse:re:lapse; her limited-edition 32xF is included in The Book as Art, Georgia USA.
+Nicole’s artworks are held in private collections internationally and public collections at Museum of Modern Art and Lafayette College (USA); MACBA (Catalonia/Spain); University of Oxford, Ruskin School of Art, Victoria and Albert Museum, Manchester Metropolitan University, Essex County Council, Chelsea College of Arts Library and the Poetry Library (UK).
+The artist’s work has been featured in a number of publications: Creative Review, Art Monthly, Printmaking Today, Independent, Guardian Weekend, Telegraph Magazine, Time Out, Esquire, Garageland and Attitude, as well as Michael Petry’s The Word is Art (Thames & Hudson).
 Nicole lives and works in London.